 Camelback School for the Arts, a ministry of Camelback Bible Church, offers beginning classroom instruction in guitar, keyboard, violin, dance, voice, and art.
 Lessons are taught after school and are approximately 45 minutes in length.
 All of our instructors have many years of experience teaching within their teaching discipline as well as an educational background to match.
 The mission of our school is to encourage students to develop their God-given gifts and talents.
 Classes are offered on Tuesdays and Thursdays from 4:00 – 4:45 pm.

 CSA also offers Summer Camps.
 Our June and July camps feature a variety of activities to keep children active, give them opportunities to make new friends, and expand their artistic horizons.
 They will learn new skills in painting, keyboard, guitar, dance, gymnastics, and drama.
 The primary goal of this camp is to encourage, nurture, and nourish each child’s unique creative spirit in a safe and loving environment.
-For more details or to register online, click below.

 Camelback School for the Arts Faculty

 Leonard Valencia.
-Leonard, Director of Camelback School for the Arts, also serves as Director of Children’s Music for Camelback Bible Church.
+Leonard, Director of Camelback School for the Arts, also serves as Associate Music Director for Camelback Bible Church.
 He and his wife Tammie have been members of Camelback Bible Church for over 30 years.
 He has served in every music ministry from vocal to handbell, children to adults.
 Leonard holds a degree in business with an emphasis in economics and studied music extensively under Dr. Douglas McEwen at Arizona State University and Dr. Harvey K. Smith, the legendary Phoenix Boys Choir director.
 While in college he had lead roles in many light operas as well as the role of Sky Masterson in “Guys and Dolls” and Melchior in “Amahl and the Night Visitors.”
 Additionally, he was bass/baritone soloist in “Messiah” and many Bach motets.

 Richard Chelpka.
 Richard is the district orchestra specialist for the Mesa Public Schools.
 He is well known as an educator, adjudicator, and clinician.
 As a violinist he performs with both the West Valley Symphony and the Symphony of the Southwest.